Eudaeon/CTF/Hack The Box/Challenges/Reversing/Armed Terminal.md

     0x10130:     mov     r0, #0
 ```

-These three functions are called to read a character from stdin, which is stored in `r0`.
+These three functions are called to read a character from stdin, which is stored in `r0` before execution is resumed.

 Get address in jump table from offset: